W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-is satisfied.
-To the best of our knowledge, this statement is the first integrability result to address the Mukhin-Varchenko conjecture in the case where the underlying algebra is not of type $A$.
-Moreover the approach we propose is systematic and relies on tools inspired by CFT that we plan to make rigorous thanks to probability theory in a subsequent work.
-We believe this method to apply for any simple and complex Lie algebra $\g$.
+gives rise to a Fuchsian differential equation analogous to Equation~\eqref{eq:fuchs}.
+To the best of our knowledge, this is the first integrability result to address the Mukhin-Varchenko conjecture when the underlying algebra is not of type $A$.
+We sketch in Section~\ref{sec:last} a method of proof, systematic and based on CFT-inspired techniques, to infer from this fact a potential expression for such integrals.